fadich/markdown-contents-generator/README.md

 Note, that the insertion **replaces everything** inside the tags!

 That's why, you can call it each time you update your markdown file to automatically update the table of contents.
-In common, these tags won't be shown and you can leave them in sorce code if you preffer.
+In common, these tags won't be rendered, and you can leave them in the source code if you prefer.

 #### Replace Contents Tags